 The pros and cons of hydroelectricity

-Hydropower and hydroelectric generation is among the most popular, and well known, renewable energy resources in the world.
-That doesn’t mean it isn’t without its disadvantages, however.
+Hydropower and hydroelectricity generation is among the most popular, and well known, renewable energy resources in the world.
+While hydropower does so much in the global energy transition, it isn’t without its disadvantages.

 |Advantages of hydroelectricity||Disadvantages of hydroelectricity|

-Micro-hydro electricity are small-scale hydroelectric generating systems that utilize small streams or rivers to generate power.
-Micro-hydro systems are great, because they don’t require much maintenance and can run 24-hours a day while being independent of wind or sun like solar power or wind power.
+Micro-hydro power systems are small-scale systems (under 100KkW) that utilise small streams or rivers to generate power at a residential or community level.
+Micro-hydro systems are great, because they don’t require a lot of maintenance, and can run 24-hours a day without being dependent on wind or sun like solar power or wind energy.

-Unfortunately, not much of Australia is suitable for micro-hydro systems, as continuously running water is required.
-However, micro-hydro systems can be much more cost effective and efficient than other small-scale renewable energy methods if you do have the running water suitable for hydroelectric generation.
+Unfortunately, Australia is not well-suited for micro-hydro systems as continuously running water is required.
+However, if you have running water on your property, and wish to generate residential hydropower, micro-hydro systems can be more efficient and cost-effective as other small-scale renewable energy systems.